 Education requirements range from a high school diploma to a college degree.
 Most police and detectives must graduate from their agency’s training academy before completing a period of on-the-job training.
 Candidates must be U.S. citizens, usually at least 21 years old, and able to meet rigorous physical and personal qualification standards.
 A felony conviction or drug use may disqualify a candidate.

 Police and detective applicants must have at least a high school diploma or equivalent, although many federal agencies and some police departments require some college coursework or a college degree.
 Many community colleges, 4-year colleges, and universities offer programs in law enforcement and criminal justice, and agencies may offer financial assistance to officers who pursue these, or related, degrees.
 Knowledge of a foreign language is an asset in many federal agencies and geographical regions.

-Applicants usually have training as a recruit before becoming an officer.
-In state and large local police departments, recruits get training in their agency's police academy.
-In small agencies, recruits often attend a regional or state academy.
+Candidates for appointment usually attend a training academy before becoming an officer.
 Training includes classroom instruction in state and local laws and constitutional law, civil rights, and police ethics.
-Recruits also receive training and supervised experience in areas such as patrol, traffic control, use of firearms, self-defense, first aid, and emergency response.
+Recruits also receive training and supervised experience in areas such as patrol, traffic control, firearm use, self-defense, first aid, and emergency response.

-Detectives normally begin their career as police officers before being promoted to detective.
+Detectives normally begin their careers as police officers before being promoted to detective.